sfdeloach/docker/README.md

 its own filesystem, therefore, it is unable to detect any live changes to the source.
 There are two solutions.
 The first solution uses the `exec` command on the running running container:
 ```
-  $ docker exec -it <image id> npm run test
+  $ docker exec -it <container id> npm run test
 ```

 The second solution is to setup an additional service in `docker-compose.yml`:
 ```
+...
-...(append this to the bottom of the existing file)...
+  (append this to the bottom of the existing file)
+...

   tests:
     build: